dejavu-bit/dejavu-bit.github.io/_pages/author.md

 permalink: /author/
 ---

 I am an Engineer (CCIE# 58457) in [Cisco Systems India][2], Bangalore in Catalyst 9000 Switching Business Unit.
 My background is in Computer Systems, Datacenter and Enterprise Networks.
-I have had the pleasure of working with excellent colleagues arond the globe, who have helped me in getting an extensive industry experience in the design, analysis, implementation and functionality in the area of networking, including wired and wireless networks, and distributed systems.
+I have had the pleasure of working with excellent colleagues around the globe, who have helped me in getting an extensive industry experience in the design, analysis, implementation and functionality in the area of networking, including wired and wireless networks, and distributed systems.
 Recently, I have started to focus on Networ Analytics, Workload Protection and Zero Trust Architecture.
-Before Cisco, I was at MTN Telecom (Africa) at Center of Excellence department working with Company CTO, designing and implementing data center switching architectures and Critical Problem Solving.
+Before Cisco, I was at [MTN Telecom][3] (Africa) at Center of Excellence department working with Company CTO, designing and implementing data center switching architectures and Critical Problem Solving.

 Outside of my professional work, I am a general Geek with interest in all things networking, likes to work with a community of people who are all passionate about learning, and just generally being a part of a culture that values learning.
 A Cisco Live Speaker, likes to participate in Industry Conferences & meets.